Home > Advising > Advising Teams > Medical Sciences Advising > Transfer Other Health Sciences > Dental Hygiene

 Dental Hygiene Education Requirements

 It is very important that you consult with your choice of Dental Hygiene programs to take the correct general education requirements and to understand their application requirements and deadlines.
-Review the PPSC Hleath Science Biology Sequence chart in the tab at the top of the page.
+Review the PPSC Health Science Biology Sequence chart in the tab at the top of the page.

 Dental Hygiene programs are competitive entry programs.
 Most have annual application dates and very specific course sequences.
 Be sure that you are taking the correct courses for your target program.